csae1152/SecureCodingInJava/README.md

 The allocation of large objects is expensive, in part because the cost to initialize their fields is proportional to their size.
 Additionally, frequent allocation of large objects of different sizes can cause fragmentation issues or compacting collect operations.

+Do Not Explicitly Invoke the Garbage Collector

+The GC can be explicitly invoked by calling the System.gc() method.
+Even though the documentation says that it "runs the garbage collector," there is no guarantee as to when or whether the GC will actually run.
+In fact, the call merely suggests that the GC should subsequently execute; the JVM is free to ignore this suggestion.
+Irresponsible use of this feature can severely degrade system performance by triggering garbage collection at inopportune moments rather than waiting until ripe periods when it is safe to garbage-collect without significant interruption of the program's execution.
+In the Java Hotspot VM (default since JDK 1.2), System.gc() forces an explicit garbage collection.
+Such calls can be buried deep within libraries, so they may be difficult to trace.
+To ignore the call in such cases, use the flag -XX:+DisableExplicitGC.
+To avoid long pauses while performing a full garbage collection, a less demanding concurrent cycle may be invoked by specifying the flag -XX:ExplicitGCInvokedConcurrent.